 Cheapest non-owner car insurance companies in Oklahoma

-The cheapest non-owner car insurer in Oklahoma is State Farm, with rates averaging $132.
+State Farm offers the most affordable non-owner car insurance in Oklahoma, with rates averaging $132.
 The second cheapest Oklahoma non-owner insurer is Geico.
 Average rates are $155.

 Compare the cheapest non-owner car insurance companies in Oklahoma below.